rejoiceinhope/amazon-page-parser/README.md

 Installation
 -------------

-The simplest way is to install it via `pip`:
+The simplest way is to install it via `devpi`:

     devpi install amazon-page-parser